 A former CBS News Middle East correspondent, Pintak is the author of five books at the intersection of religion, media, and international relations.
 He was named a Fellow of the Society of Professional Journalists in 2017 for “extraordinary service to the profession of journalism” around the world, and his work on the U.S.-funded Pakistan journalism training center was recognized by the U.S. State Department as "a stellar example of perseverance and professionalism."

-Pintak reported on the birth of modern suicide bombing and the rise of Hezbollah in Beirut, the Iran-Iraq War, the Israeli invasion of Lebanon and a variety of other stories across the Middle East.
-His career extends from the Carter White House to the Indonesian revolution, the Armenian-Azerbaijan conflict to Zimbabwe’s independence war.
+Pintak reported on the birth of modern suicide bombing and the rise of Hezbollah in Beirut, the Iran-Iraq War, the Israeli invasion of Lebanon, and a variety of other stories across the Middle East, Africa, South and Southeast Asia.
+His career extends from the Carter White House to the Indonesian Reformasi revolution, the Armenian-Azerbaijan conflict to Zimbabwe’s independence war.
 He has won two Overseas Press Club awards and was twice nominated for international Emmys.